-- (1) Changes in economic and market conditions that affect the fair values of the Association's financial and non-financial assets and liabilities. - (2) Additional expected credit losses due to a decline in the repayment ability of debtors.
+- (1) Changes in economic and market conditions that affect the fair values of the Company's financial and non-financial assets and liabilities. - (2) Additional expected credit losses due to a decline in the repayment ability of debtors.

-Management assessment requires the exercise of judgement and careful consideration of the Company's specific facts and circumstances.
-As of reporting date, the Company has no significant exposure to the above matters.
+Management assessment requires the exercise of judgement and careful consideration of Company's specific facts and circumstances.
+The Company operates in business segments that have remain relatively stable and are not significantly impacted by prevailing economic uncertainties.
+Hence, there may not be a significant increase in loss allowance, given that the Company's key customers are not concentrated in sectors currently experiencing significant financial distress and generally maintain a strong repayment history.

 The Company will continue to monitor any material impact due to changes in future economic conditions.